oktomus/oktomus/README.md

 ### ⚡ Hey there!

-I'm Kevin, 26, graphics programmer at [Tuatara](https://tuataragames.com/) and based in Strasbourg, France.
+I'm Kevin, 27, senior programmer at [Tuatara](https://tuataragames.com/) and based in Madrid, Spain.

 ### 🌱 Latest projects